 Jack: “Thank you.”

-Texas Rose to fellow outlaw girl: “When you see me in church, Abilene, you’ll be staring up out of a pine box and I’ll be reading out of my prayer book.”
+Texas Rose to a fellow outlaw girl: “When you see me in church, Abilene, you’ll be staring up out of a pine box and I’ll be reading out of my prayer book.”

 Texas Rose to Jack: “Where you go, I go.”